MontiCore/monticore/monticore-runtime/src/main/java/de/monticore/symboltable/Symboltable.md

 <!-- ################################################################################### -->
 ### Infrastructure Generated per Language
-This section explains all prt of the symbol table infrastructure that MontiCore generated once per language.
+This section explains all parts of the symbol table infrastructure that MontiCore generates once per language.
-%
 For scopes, artifact scopes, and global scopes, MontiCore separated classes and interfaces.
 The interfaces follow the (multiple) inheritance of the grammars and realized most behavior in form of default method implementations.
 The classes implement the interface and manage access to attributes.